 (Sleeping in your Car) Car Camping Organization

-If you’re wanting to be more mobile, without the expense or bulkiness of a camper or camping gear, sleeping in your vehicle may be a great alternative.
-Although, I’ll admit this doesn’t sound all that appropriate for larger families, but many young couples make it work!
+If you’re wanting to be more mobile, without the expense or bulkiness of a camper or hauling a lot of camping gear, sleeping in your vehicle may be a great alternative.
+Although, I’ll admit this doesn’t sound all that appropriate for larger families, but many people make it work!

-Air mattresses that will fit your back seats or in a hatchback trunk area exist to make sleeping comfortable.
+Air mattresses that will fit your back seats or in a hatchback trunk area exist, and seems would make sleeping more comfortable.
 Another idea is to build a platform for your trunk area to sleep on top of.
 You will then have plenty of storage underneath!
 Pack in small, clear bins so you can see exactly what you need and stay organized on the go.

-If you happen to have a van you’ll have more space and could even turn it into a mini mobile camper with some creativity and planning.
-You can buy air mattresses for mini vans too!
+If you happen to have a van you’ll have more space and could even turn it into a mini mobile camper with some creativity and planning… and perhaps a lot of money and skills.

 Last thoughts on camping organization…

 The best plan for a relaxing camping trip is to be organized.
-If you plan to camp often, slowly start setting aside items that will live permanently in your camping bins.
-Also, get camping bins!
+If you plan to camp often, slowly start setting aside items that will live permanently in your camping gear.
+Also, get yourself some camping bins!

 Create your lists and store them in the corresponding bin to make packing quick.
 Before you know it, you’ll not only have packing down to a science, but camping itself will be that relaxing, lazy experience you hope for!